marihachi/fed/README.md

 # fed
-A interoperable federation protocol for multiple services.
+A interoperable federation protocol for multiple application servers.